 Hi, lovelies!
-If you’re planning a rustic or country wedding, or you happen to love a good mason jar mug for sipping, you’ll love this post!
+If you’re planning a rustic or country themed wedding, or you simply like a good mason jar mug for sipping, you’ll love this post!
 We’ll tell you the top five secrets to know if giving mason jar mug wedding favors to guests.
 We’ll tell you why mason jar mug favors are a great idea, why guests love ’em, and how you can use them as double-duty as drinking glasses, favors, and even escort cards.
 Enjoy!

-Here are some cute engraved mason jar mugs from Scissor Mill (buy yours here):
+Here are some cute engraved mason jar mugs from Scissor Mill.

 Sitting on the porch drinking lemonade, chatting around a bonfire with a brew, or even filling up a morning coffee (obsessing over PSL lately, you too?) are just a few ways your guests can re-use their mason jar mug wedding favors.
 Other wedding favors we’ve seen in the past — we won’t name any specifics — aren’t quite as functional and thus, not money well spent.